Taste for little luxuries suggest Japan's tax rise hangover fading

 In the first two weeks of May, these stores sold more than 2 million “Gold Onigiri” rice balls, about 20 percent more than expected, even though they, at 200 yen each, the cost twice as much as the chain’s most basic onigiri, said parent company Seven & i Holdings (3382.T).

 The optimistic mood is also evident in the way people dress, according to sales staff at stores in Tokyo’s Ginza shopping district.
-Women are going for brightly colored lipstick and clothes, whereas customers tend to choose drab colors when times are tougher.
-Even Japan’s typically, dowdy middle-aged men are buying brighter colors for the summer, sales people say.
+Women are going for brightly coloured lipstick and clothes, whereas customers tend to choose drab colours when times are tougher.
+Even Japan’s typically, dowdy middle-aged men are buying brighter colours for the summer, sales people say.

 “Companies are targeting the 40 percent of the population that earns 8 million yen or more per year,” said Yoshiyuki Sodekawa, research director at Dentsu Innovation Institute, which studies market trends for advertising giant Dentsu.